pmem/ndctl/collab/index.md

 ## QEMU

+* Status
+  * 2 patch sets to pick up; bunch of fixes
+  * Not clear spec versions so update those to 3.1

+* Fan's next DCD version; close
+  * Some minor issues
+  * Would like to land 9.0 cycle (Aprox end of March)
+  * Some things depend on these so want to land them first

+* MHD won't make March

+* TCG/KVM mess
+  * Bug report on list; Not as minor as thought
+  * Slow path does not cover everything unfortunately
+  * May be some other issues
+  * Random crashes (might be page tables or ??)
+  * Alternative is to implement performance path
+   * Treat as normal RAM
+   * Can't do interleave with lots of memory regions (ways?)
+* For now...
+Don't use emulated CXL memory
+* Fan said it would work for some cases?
+  * Kernel code is now putting things in the right numa nodes
+  * Kernel may have been using swap
+* Should x86 use memblock?
+  * Jonathan does not think it will help
+* Re-read cdat?
+* EFI soft reserved causes x86 to keep the info around
+  * 'numa keep meminfo' or something like that

+* AMD CPER pushed out
+  * Jonathan would like a HEST table from x86 if someone could provide that

 ## cxl-cli
 * [List Media Errors (Poison)](http://lore.kernel.org/r/cover.1705534719.git.alison.schofield@intel.com): pending review
+* QoS class changes; pending
 * Porcelain patches welcome
+  * How can we make things easier?
+  * Automate cxl create region for largest regions it can figure out

+## Should Linux be the BMC?
+* Open BMC has a lot of drivers
+* need guard rails
+* Might be useful and to share code
+* BMC only use cases are questionable
+  * How do we ID which is which?
+  * Kconfig CXL_BMC_SUPPORT?
+  * Similart to raw command support

 ## v6.8 Fixes
 * [CXL QOS Sysfs fixes / simplification](https://patchwork.kernel.org/project/cxl/list/?series=823300): pending next posting